minio/minio/docs/docker-swarm/README.md

 ## 1. Prerequisites

-You are familiar with [Swarm mode key concepts](https://docs.docker.com/engine/swarm/key-concepts/), and have a cluster of preferably 4 [networked host machines](https://docs.docker.com/engine/swarm/swarm-tutorial/#/three-networked-host-machines).
+You are familiar with [Swarm mode key concepts](https://docs.docker.com/engine/swarm/key-concepts/), and have a cluster of atleast 4 [networked host machines](https://docs.docker.com/engine/swarm/swarm-tutorial/#/three-networked-host-machines).

 ## 2. Create a Swarm